DX ARCHIVE

 AUDIO FROM RADIO 257 / ARD

-Frequency until 31st December 1979 was 1161kHz, and was well heard in the UK.
+ARD's frequency until 31st December 1979 was 1161kHz, which was well heard in the UK.
 After they went off air, Radio City jumped on their channel, and when Radio 257 came back on air, they had to use 1152, which is a frequency used in the UK by ILR stations.
-Thus it was difficult in the UK to hear Radio 257 if you were near Glasgow, Manchester etc. At some point in 1980, Radio 257 moved to 1143.
-This was probably to avoid a clash with Radio City on 1161.
-In those days, the favourite spot on the band seemed just LF of Radio Dublin's established 253m / 1188kHz frequency.
+Thus it was difficult in the UK to hear Radio 257 if you were near Glasgow, Manchester etc.

-The station adopted the former name of ARD some time later on.
-By 14th September 1980, the name was noted on air as ARD once more, heard on 1143kHz.
+(Originally the following sentence was included, but where this date came from is anyone's guess.
+By 14th September 1980, the name was noted on air as ARD once more, and heard on 1143kHz).

 A very manky old Radio 257 sticker from about 1980-1.
 In used condition obviously!!
 On the right is another much cleaner sticker from Brian Greene.